28 Feb How Executives Can Use Video on Social Media

 — Tim Cook (@tim_cook) January 18, 2020

-Although his other Twitter content feature a wide variety of topics from entertainment to social causes, his video content focus on highlighting Apple.
-His videos all tell a story about the Apple brand, promoting Apple products and how they have made a positive contribution in our lives.
+Although his other Twitter content features a wide variety of topics from entertainment to social causes, his video content focuses on highlighting Apple.
+His videos all tell a story about the Apple brand, promoting Apple products and how they have made a positive contribution to our lives.

 Cook’s videos are about promotion but from an authentic perspective that uses a narrative to make the content more relatable to the view.
 One key aspect to note is that Cook is rarely featured in the videos.
 When creating content, executives do not necessarily have to be the focus of the video itself.

 T-Mobile CEO, John Legere, is an example of an executive that makes effective use out of all the social media platforms he is on.
 With a deep understanding of each platform, his content has been curated to provide users with a variety of different videos on each platform.

 For example, on Instagram he frequently posts short Q&A videos answering user questions.
 Because these are shorter videos, they are posted to his main feed and provide users with a mix of content types to engage with.

 By answering these questions, social media users learn more about him, both as an executive and as a person.
 Legere is also famous for his #SlowCookerSunday, which is broadcast through Facebook Live (and are automatically saved to the video section).

 Mixing T-Mobile branding with his love for cooking, Legere is both promoting his company and his own personal interests.
 Because of the unique content (after all, not many executives have their own cooking show), his videos receive a lot of engagement through live chats, likes, and millions of views.

 Bill Gates on LinkedIn